siliconsenthil/blog/source/_posts/2015-11-05-why-freelancing.markdown

 When I decided to do freelancing, I went thro many sites and I felt lost.
 Some of them were very generic.
 The space looked like a busy/noisy market.
 But I wanted something elegant, genuine and exclusive.
 I wanted to be in a ecosystem that respects talent.
 I want to be amongst peers who are good at what they do.

 One of my friends is doing freelancing and he introduced me to [Toptal](https://www.toptal.com).
 Having time spent and understanding it, I understood Toptal is not 'one-more-freelancing-site'.
 It really echoed my thought of standing amongst valuable peers which is ensured by their screening process.
+And it sounds more exclusive with their [Web developers group](http://www.toptal.com/web).

 I'm excited about it.
 Let's see how it goes. :)